rockettown1/WeatherAPI/README.md

-# Project Title
+# RESTful Weather API

 Demo Node.js App

 ## Getting Started

 This source code is here for CN students if you need something to reference or you think you missed a bit as we went through it.
-If you'd like to run this application on your local machine you can either use the clone git command, or download the zip file and unpack it + open in VSCode.
+If you'd like to run this application on your local machine you can either clone it, or download the zip file and unpack it + open in VSCode.

 You will need to grab your own API keys for both DarkSky.net and MapBox

 ### Prerequisites

-Once you've got it on your machine, simply run 'npm install' in your terminal to install the dependencies listed in the package.json file.
+It's worth taking the time to refresh your knowledge of exporting/importing modules, using promises (and Promisify), using async/await, how Express.js works, and the reasons we seperated our methods into their own modules (.js files)

 ### Installing